 Our favourite ideas and tutorials for cute-as-a-button hats and bonnets.
 Glue guns at the ready…

-It’s official: we’re gearing up to hop on into the Easter festivities!
+It’s official: we’re gearing up to hop on into the Easter festivities this weekend!
 Have you booked your brunch and bought all your Easter eggs and treats yet?
-While we’ve already considered the Easter school holiday camps and ideas for how to spend the school holidays, there’s still one thing on our list.
-Yep, the kids’ Easter bonnets for the looming school Easter hat parade!
-And no, we’re not going to leave it until the last minute again this year, so we’ll be busting out the craft kits and whipping up these cute, super-easy Easter hats and bonnets…
+What about an Easter school holiday camps or some new ideas for ways how to spend the school holidays?
+But before all of that, there are the kids’ Easter bonnets!
+Don’t worry if you’ve left it last minute again this year, there’s still time to bust out the craft kits and whip up these cute, super-easy Easter hats and bonnets…

 DIY projects: how to make Easter hats and bonnets

 1. Beautiful boho: floral bunny headbands